How to build a basic energy monitor - measuring current only.

 You will need:

-1x 10uF capacitor
+1 10uF capacitor

-1x A breadboard and some single core wire.
+A breadboard and some single core wire.

 Step Two – Assemble the electronics

-Assemble the components following the Fritzing diagram below:
+Assemble the components per the diagram above.

 Step Three – Upload the Arduino Sketch